ADAM WISNIESKI

 I also play music.
 I'm the bass player for Poor Lily and Lightning Crabs and the drummer for The Los Hot Quesos.

-To know me best, listen to some of my all-time favorite songs:
+To know me better, listen to some of my all-time favorite songs: